ashg0/ashg0.github.io/_posts/2022-09-24-covid-19-recovery-mountain-marathon.md

 I didn't feel any degradation in my cardiopulmonary and endurance at that time.
 I was relieved on this point because I had heard that not a few people have long-COVID symptoms.
 Regarding climbing, I wondered if runners of trail running can run even uphill because I barely did that.
 On the way downhill, I could go with the tempo to just put my leg on the ground.
-Some people say that we can organize our thinking while walking alone apart from noisy/annoying places both physically and mentally.
+Some people say that we can organize our thinking while walking alone apart from distractions both physically and mentally.
 However, I don't have too many things to think about so far.
 Of course, we need to train ourselves to state something and not be able to acquire it naturally.
 So that I have been trying this blog though.